Theater review by The Movie Snob

 From the desk of The Movie Snob

 The Notorious Bettie Page (B).
-I knew very little about 50’s era pin-up model Bettie Page, but I wanted to see this movie for two reasons: (1) it has gotten some pretty good reviews, and (2) it stars the lovely Gretchen Mol.
-Mol was touted as the Next Big Thing a few years ago, and even though that never really panned out I have enjoyed her work in other movies.
-Anyhoo, this is the story of a pretty girl from Nashville, Tennessee who moved to New York City to be an actress but instead found herself modeling for men’s magazines that catered to, ahem, a variety of tastes and interests.
+I knew very little about 50’s era pin-up model Bettie Page, but I wanted to see this movie for two reasons: (1) it has gotten some pretty good reviews, and (2) it stars the lovely Gretchen Mol (Laggies).
+Mol was touted as The Next Big Thing a few years ago, and even though she never became a superstar I have enjoyed her work in other movies.
+Anyhoo, this is the story of a pretty girl from Nashville, Tennessee, who moved to New York City to be an actress but instead found herself modeling for men’s magazines that catered to, ahem, a variety of tastes and interests.
 And although she never found success as an actress, she achieved her own brand of fame (or notoriety) as the “pin-up queen of the universe.”
 In an amusing role-reversal, David Strathairn (Good Night, and Good Luck) plays puritanical Senator Estes Kefauver, who is conducting hearings into the harmful effects of pornography just before Playboy and its imitators swept the field and obsoleted the small-time operators that the likes of Page worked for.
 The film is an interesting slice of American life in a bygone era, but Mol’s enthusiasm and good looks are what really make it work.
 Page’s personality was an unusual combination of Christian fundamentalism and total lack of inhibition in front of the camera, and Mol nails it.
 Good movie.

 From The Movie Snob:

 Elevator to the Gallows (B-).
 Originally released in 1957, this is a French film directed by Louis Malle and sporting a cool-jazz soundtrack by Miles Davis.
-Jeanne Moreau played Florence, a woman married to a shadowy, rich, and powerful war profiteer.
-She is having an affair with Julien Tavernier, a former paratrooper and employee of her husband.
+Jeanne Moreau (The 400 Blows) plays Florence, a woman married to a shadowy, rich, and powerful war profiteer.
+She is having an affair with Julien, one of her husband’s employees.
 Julien successfully pulls off their plan to murder Florence’s husband and make it look like a suicide, but as he makes his getaway he realizes he has left a clue at the scene of the crime.
 When he goes back to retrieve it, everything goes awry — he gets stuck in an elevator, his car is stolen by two no-good teenagers who go off to do some crimes of their own, and Florence wanders around Paris all night looking for her missing lover.
 It kept me wondering how everything would turn out, and it’s an economical 87 minutes long.
 Not bad.

 The Movie Snob sounds off.

 American Dreamz (D).
 I wanted to see this movie because it got a good review in the Dallas newspaper and because I enjoyed director Paul Weitz’s last two efforts — In Good Company and especially About a Boy.
 (I never saw his earlier masterpiece American Pie.)
 This movie has some laughs, but the humor curdles when Weitz also weaves in a tasteless plotline about a suicide-homicide bombing.
-I have never seen American Idol, but the unifying element in this movie is a clone of that show called American Dreamz, hosted by the unctious and self-loathing Martin Tweed (Hugh Grant).
-In one strand of the plot, Mandy Moore plays a ruthless, white-trash Britney wanna-be who will do anything to win the contest, including play with the affections of her hapless dope of a boyfriend (a solider who is injured on his first day in Iraq).
-In another, Dennis Quaid plays a clone of our current President, complete with a doting wife (Marcia Gay Harden) and a Machiavellian Cheney/Rove figure played by Willem Dafoe.
+I have never seen American Idol, but the unifying element in this movie is a clone of that show called American Dreamz, hosted by the unctious and self-loathing Martin Tweed (Hugh Grant, Love Actually).
+In one strand of the plot, Mandy Moore (Tangled) plays a ruthless, white-trash Britney wanna-be who will do anything to win the contest, including play with the affections of her hapless dope of a boyfriend (a solider who is injured on his first day in Iraq).
+In another, Dennis Quaid (Soul Surfer) plays a clone of our current President, complete with a doting wife (Marcia Gay Harden, Whip It) and a Machiavellian Cheney/Rove figure played by Willem Dafoe (The Life Aquatic with Steve Zissou).
 And finally, the most unlikely figure of all is Omer, a nice, show-tune-loving guy from the Middle East who wants to be a terrorist because his mother was killed by an American bomb.
 He washes out of terrorist training camp in the opening scenes, and he is sent to America to await further orders — which would never come except that he becomes a contestant on American Dreamz at the same time the President agrees to appear on the show as a guest judge.
 The terrorism stuff makes the film way too dark, and at 1:45 it is also at least 15 minutes too long.
 Skip it.

 Book review from The Movie Snob.